loudar/worldsight/README.md

    cd worldsight
    ```

+2. Copy the [.env.example](./backend/.env.example) to `./backend/.env` and fill in the xxx values

-2. Start the application using Docker Compose:
+3. Start the application using Docker Compose:
    ```
    docker-compose up -d --build
    ```

-3. Access the application in your browser:
+4. Access the application in your browser:
    ```
    http://localhost:3000
    ```